rlangoy/ZedBoard-BareMetal-Examples/README.txt

 	         http://www.sparetimelabs.com/printfrevisited/index.html
                Please read Copy right notice on in the end of this file

+.\HelloQemu -> Simple example and doc for simulation using QEMU
+               The sample uses UART0

 .\drivers ->  Driver for serial-port
 .\arch    ->  Startup scripts
 .\scripts ->  xmd scripts